uq-its-ss/design-system/docs/training/training.md

 | [Task Automation](task-automation.md) | Primer into automating tasks with Javascript tools. |
 | [JS packages and registries](javascript-packages.md) | Round-trip hands-on experimentation with JS packages. |

-# Granting User accesss to repo
+# Granting user accesss to repo

-These are the current access levels for the repo.
+These are the current access levels for the Design System repo.
 In general all requests will typically be for the **Viewer access**

+Access is managed through teams linked to the repo.

+- `user-interface-development-framework-viewer`
+- `user-interface-development-framework-member`
+- `user-interface-development-framework-owner`

 <table>
 <tr>